8 SIWES Challenges in Nigeria and 5 Applicable Solutions

-Sometimes, I.T students aren’t being shown and taught the proper ways to correctly fill in their SIWES logbooks, report writing etc.
+Sometimes, I.T students aren’t being shown and taught the proper ways to correctly fill their logbooks, report writing.

 8. Limited I.T Spaces

-Firms accepting students for industrial training in the country are relatively few in number.
+Firms accepting students for industrial training in the country are relatively few.

-Sometimes, Internship students tend to migrate to only industrial states such as: Lagos, Port-Harcourt, Abuja etc for their training thereby causing overpopulation and competition.
+Sometimes, internship students migrate to only industrial states such as Lagos, Port-Harcourt, Abuja for their training, causing overpopulation and competition.